 Biking with kids CAN be fun, but we know it can also be an emotional roller coaster before the fun ever kicks in.
-If your child does not know how to ride a bike, watch our video about Avid4 Adventure's "Never have I ever" biking progression for tips on how to get your kid pedaling.
+If your child does not know how to ride a bike, read our article about Avid4 Adventure's "Never have I ever" biking progression for tips on how to get your kid pedaling.
 If you’ve made it past teaching your kiddos how to ride a bike, congratulations!
 You got beyond running awkwardly beside them.
 They wobbled; you wobbled.
 They fell; you fell.
 They cried . . . well, you cried, but for different reasons.
 Now what?
 Bike riding is a great excuse (as if you even needed another one) to get outside with your family.
 We’ve put together some tips & tricks to make the experience even more fun when biking with kids.

 - It’s all about the bike: When the time comes for your kiddos to shed the training wheels, do a little research to find the best bike for them.
 Whether you’re in the market for a single-speed bike, a multi-speed bike, a mountain bike or a hybrid, the best advice is not to follow the “room to grow” adage.
 After all, you’re not buying a shirt.
 Buying a bike that’s too big or too small will cause setbacks, so spend time investigating sizes and maybe even take your child to a bike shop.
 Here's a great article from our partner, Specialized, on how to pick a bike for 2 - 5 year olds.